 Well known for walking, eating, partying and shopping activities.
 Here, enjoy a large selection of cuisine in some of the city's best restaurants.
 Don't miss a chance of a great dinner at the Itaim Bibi.

-This residential part of the city has been growing as a popular spot for bars and nightlife scene.
-The city’s major Ibirapuera Park is located in this area which usually attracts many people on sunny Sundays.
+This residential part of the city has been growing as a popular spot for bars and the nightlife scene.
+IbirapueraPark is in this area which usually attracts many people on sunny Sundays.